-[nwsdata]

-version= "3.1.032"

-autoexec\anchor= "net start"

-config\anchor= "workgrp.sys"

-default\transport= ms\$netbeui

-; current Windows for Workgroups version

-; line in AUTOEXEC.BAT where the network drivers are to be inserted

-; line in CONFIG.SYS where the network drivers are

-; keyname of the default NDIS protocol
+[nwsdata] version= "3.1.032" ; current Windows for Workgroups version autoexec_anchor= "net start" ; line in AUTOEXEC.BAT where the network drivers are to be inserted config_anchor= "workgrp.sys" ; line in CONFIG.SYS where the network drivers are to be installed default_transport= ms\$netbeui ; keyname of the default NDIS protocol

-The only entry in this section that might need to be modified is default\transport=.
-If the standard protocol for a workgroup or company is not NetBEUI, add the new protocol to the [transport] section and reference the entry as default\transport=.
+Note The only entry in this section that might need to be modified is default_transport=.
+If the standard protocol for a workgroup or company is not NetBEUI, add the new protocol to the [transport] section and reference the entry as default_transport=.